dingjikerbo/Android-BluetoothKit/README.md

 });
 ```

-You could stop the whole scan by just one line
+You could stop the whole scan by just one line:

 ```Java
 mClient.stopSearch();